afaquejam/PythonAwesomeApp/README.md

 ## Testing & Mocking
 * Use Pytest.
   - Use pytest fixtures for set-up and teardown functions.
-  - Use parametrized tests.
+  - Use parameterized tests.
   - Use pytest-cov to generate test reports.
   - Use pytest plugins to enhance your test reports.
 * Mocking
   - Use unittest.mock

 ## Profiling
-* Measuing running time of a program:
+* Measuring running time of a program:
   ```
   python3 -m cProfile -o app.prof awesome_app
   snakeviz app.prof
   ```
-* Measuring Memroy Consumption of a program:
+* Measuring Memory Consumption of a program:
   ```
   mprof run ./awesome_app
   mprof plot